 An abundant perennial small shrub found naturally at the base of cliffs in rock crevasses, preferring sun exposure.
 Finely leafed foliage, green above and woolly below.
 Blossoms are clusters of yellow flowers, displayed from March to August, attractive to butterflies.

 This penstemon has scarlet red blossoms with blue-gray foliage, a long bloom season, and is very drought tolerant.
 This plant prefers hot, dry summers and mild winters to perform well.

 Provides interesting texture contrast, with many erect narrow blades that fan out in vase-shaped foliage, in dense clumps.
 Stays evergreen without summer water.

 Ribes sanguineum var. glutinosum

-This showy perennial has abundant apricot colored blossoms that will attract hummingbirds.
+This showy perennial has abundant apricot-colored blossoms that will attract hummingbirds.
 Occasional summer watering will extend the blooming season.
-Drought tolerant.
+It is also drought tolerant.